luqhman647/Employee_Attrition_analysis/README.md

 ### Project Overview
 This project aims to provide valuable insights into employee attrition by creating an interactive dashboard.
 The dashboard allows users to visualize and interact with various Key Performance Indicators (KPI's) and metrics related to attrition, enabling data-driven decision-making to improve employee retention.

-Have a initial look at the dashboard
+Here is how the dashboard looks like

 ![Employee_attrition](https://github.com/luqhman647/HR_Attrition_analysis/assets/107619283/303a41a7-0af4-4052-8139-7760f25c0085)